stephenverderame/cpp_book/src/oop/raii.md

 amtOfCalls(); // 3
 ```

 A static variable is initialized the first time the path of execution goes through the static variable's definition.
 It's destroyed when the program ends, however the order of de-initialization between static variables when the program terminates is undefined.
-Therefore using a static variable in the destructor of a class which has a static instance can lead to problems.
+Therefore, using a static variable in the destructor of a class which has a static instance can lead to problems.
 This issue commonly arises in Singletons, and as such is referred to as the Singleton Dead Reference problem, which we'll discuss later.

 Ok so that's `static`.
 Then what's the deal with `inline`?
-Well, if `WinsockContext` was defined in a header, and we include this header in multiple source files, then if `ctxCount` weren't inline then we'd have multiple definitions of `WinsockContext::ctxCount`. `inline` variables allow us to declare and define variables in a header file by telling the compiler that if multiple definitions are generated, they're all the same and to choose one of them.
+Well let's say that `WinsockContext` was defined in a header, and we include this header in multiple source files.
+Then if `ctxCount` weren't inline then we'd have multiple definitions of `WinsockContext::ctxCount`.
+`inline` variables allow us to declare and define variables in a header file by telling the compiler that if multiple definitions are generated, they're all the same and to choose one of them.
 Without `inline`, we'd have to do something like this:

 WinsockContext.h
 ```C++